Also see Infertility in Dogs and Cats and Infertility in Poultry.

 ultrasonography

-laboratory tests (eg, hormone assays, microbiology, cytology, serology, cytogenetic examination, genetic testing, and semen evaluation)
+laboratory tests (eg, hormone assays; microbiological, cytological, and serological tests; cytogenetic examination; genetic testing; and semen evaluation)

-Reproductive problems are seldom accompanied by alarming signs of disease.
-Furthermore, there often is a time interval between when a failure occurs and when it becomes apparent.
-Examples are intervals between unsuccessful service and return to estrus or between fetal infection and subsequent abortion.
-This lag period may allow recovery, yielding negative results on examination.
-Interpretation of results also must account for species differences and, in species with a seasonal reproductive pattern, the fact that infertility may be physiologic during certain parts of the year.
+Reproductive problems are seldom accompanied by alarming clinical signs of disease.
+Furthermore, there often is a time interval between when failure occurs and when it becomes apparent—for example, the interval between unsuccessful service and return to estrus, or the interval between fetal infection and subsequent abortion.
+This lag period may allow recovery, yielding negative results on examination or diagnostic testing.
+Interpretation of results must also account for species differences and, in species with a seasonal reproductive pattern, the fact that infertility may be physiological during certain parts of the year.